NaveItay/Computer_Vision_Zone_Community_Tournament/README.md

 # Computer Vision Zone Community Tournament

+Computer vision tournament within the CVZone community.

+Tournament name: 'Drone Surveillance Contest'.
-Counts and tracks the number of cars by drone passing over a junkyard.
-(Computer Vision and Deep Learning)
+Tournament task:  to count and track the number of cars by drone passing over a junkyard.